Undergraduate Programs Overview

 View your options to complete a major in the Department of Psychology.

 The choice of your minor is a very important one, and should not be made simply on the basis of convenience (i.e., what hours you have already, accumulated).
 Your minor should complement the psychology major, so that together they help you toward your personal and career objectives.
 The choice of a minor should be discussed early with an advisor in the department.

 If you are pursuing a Bachelor of Science (B.S.) degree, you must have a minor in or distributed among Anthropology (Evolutionary Anthropology concentration), Astrophysics, Biochemistry, Biology, Chemistry, Computer Science, Earth and Planetary Sciences, Environmental Science, Mathematics, Statistics, or Physics.
 A minor in any other department in the College of Arts and Sciences (A&S) is compatible with the Bachelor of Arts (B.A.) degree.
 The requirements for a minor within a single department are defined by that department.
 Students intending to pursue graduate study in psychology are encouraged (but not required) to earn a B.S.

 A distributed minor is an option that may be used toward either a B.A. or B.S. degree when a combination of courses from different departments better serves the student's career objectives and overall program of education than does a minor in a single department.
 A student must present a petition to the Undergraduate advisor as early as possible and no later than two semesters prior to planned graduation.
-The petition will be forwarded to the Associate Chair for final approval.
+The petition will be forwarded to the Associate Chair for Undergraduate Education fo final approval.
 The distributed minor requires at least 21 hours of coursework taken in two or more A&S approved departments, with at least 12 of those hours at the 300 or 400 level.
 At least one advanced (300 or above) course must be taken in each department to be included in the distributed minor.
 See the Distributed Minor Petition Form for details on how to complete the form.